diasurgical/devilution/README.md

 [From the beginning until release](docs/CHANGELOG.md)

 # Legal
-Devilution is released to the Public Domain.
-The documentation and function provided by Devilution may only be utilized with assets provided by ownership of Diablo.
+DevilutionX is made publicly available and released under the Sustainable Use License (see [LICENCE](LICENCE.md))

 The source code in this repository is for non-commerical use only.
 If you use the source code you may not charge others for access to it or any derivative work thereof.